 Learning Cantonese does not have to be expensive.
 Here are a comprehensive list of free online learning resources for Cantonese, predominantly for beginners and intermediate learners.
 Regardless of your learning style, you should be able to find something that suits your needs.
 Videos, podcast, grammar lessons, language tips and more to start you on your Cantonese learning journey.
 Some of these websites have additional paid portions for additional resources.

-You can download a free 127-page ‘The Complete Guide To Learn Cantonese” PDF, perfect for beginners to get a grasp of what it takes to learn Cantonese.
-There are also
+- Free 127-page ‘The Complete Guide To Learn Cantonese” PDF for download ( perfect for beginners to get a grasp of what it takes to learn Cantonese).

 - Particles cheatsheet featuring 41 particles (recommended)